X-Immersion/Geppetto_Unreal_documentation/docs/API.md

 ### 4.14.10 Geppetto Response Settings

-A struct containg all information about the Geppetto API response.
+A struct containing all information about the Geppetto API response.

 ![](./images/Structs_image_10.png)